jeverlyro/GroWell/README.md

 ## **Features**

 ✅ **Stunting Risk Calculator** – AI-based analysis to detect early signs of stunting.
-✅ **Growth Monitoring** – Track child’s height and weight with WHO standards.
 ✅ **Personalized Nutrition Plans** – Meal recommendations based on age and health data.
 ✅ **Educational Articles & Videos** – Expert-backed insights on child health and nutrition.
-✅ **Consultation with Experts** – Chat or video call with pediatricians and nutritionists.
 ✅ **Reminders & Notifications** – Alerts for immunizations, vitamins, and meal schedules.
 ✅ **Community Forum** – Connect with other parents and share experiences.